Would You Raise Your Hands?

 "Would You Raise Your Hands?" is a pop rock song written by Jamie Appleby and Melinda Appleby, and produced by Ash for the Rogue Traders' fourth studio album Night of the Living Drums.
 It was as released as the album's second single in Australia as a digital download on 12 March 2010 and as a CD single on 9 April 2010.
 This is the second single with new lead singer Mindi Jackson.
 The song contains an interpolation of Adam and the Ants' hit "Antmusic".

-"Would You Raise Your Hands" was performed live on Australia Day in Canberra, at the 2010 Logies Awards on 2 May 2010, Hey Hey Its Saturday and on Sunrise on 24 May 2010.
+"Would You Raise Your Hands" was performed live on Australia Day in Canberra, at the 2010 Logies Awards on 2 May 2010, Hey Hey It's Saturday, and on Sunrise on 24 May 2010.

 Formats and track listings

 Lead singer Mindi Jackson in the music video.